 We are passionate about your health and committed to giving you all the support you need through your fight against cancer.
-Our experienced physicians and team members help you beat cancer by providing you with advanced, personalized care in Myrtle Beach, SC.
+Our experienced physicians and team members help you beat cancer by providing you with advanced, personalized care.

 Comprehensive approach to cancer care

 Delivering high-quality cancer care truly requires a comprehensive team approach.
 We have a multidisciplinary oncology team of physicians from many specialties, including medical, radiation and surgical oncology, pathology, pulmonology and diagnostic imaging.
 Our team is dedicated to cancer prevention, early detection, timely diagnosis, optimal treatment, rehabilitation and support.
 Our cancer program is accredited by the American College of Surgeons Commission on Cancer as a Community Hospital Comprehensive Cancer Program and follow the National Comprehensive Cancer Network guidelines.

 For more details about our cancer care program, please call (843) 497-8300.

 Types of cancer we treat

 Breast cancer is most often seen in women, but it can also occur in men.
 Breast cancer can be identified through a lump found in the breast or mammogram screening.
 For more information, please visit our breast cancer page.

 Lung cancer is the leading cause of death attributed to cancer in the U.S. for both women and men.
 The disease claims more lives each year than colon, prostate, ovarian, lymph and breast cancers combined.

 Diagnosis for a lung nodule or lung cancer can be overwhelming.
 Our program strives to make the process from diagnosis to treatment efficient and thorough.

 Our cardiothoracic nurse navigator assists with helping the patient and family members through the process in the most compassionate manner.
 Our navigator’s role is to: